Mortified: Development and production

-Mortified was created by screenwriter and author Angela Webber.
-Series director is Pino Amenta.
-It consists of 26 24-minute episodes.
+Mortified was created by screenwriter and author Angela Webber (who later passed away before the final four episodes aired) and directed by Pino Amenta.
 The first season of Mortified had a budget of A$9.3 million.
-It was shot on location in Coolangatta, Palm Beach, Currumbin, Burleigh Heads, Elanora, Tugun and Bilinga on the Gold Coast while most of the school scenes were filmed at the local Palm Beach Currumbin High School and Coolangatta State School starting on 8 June 2005, with the shopping centre scenes filmed at The Pines Shopping Centre at Elanora, primarily outside Woolworths and inside the Dimmeys store located opposite Woolworths.
+It was shot on location in Coolangatta, Palm Beach, Currumbin, Burleigh Heads, Elanora, Tugun and Bilinga on the Gold Coast, with most of the school scenes filmed at the local Palm Beach Currumbin High School and Coolangatta State School starting on June 8, 2005 and the shopping centre scenes filmed at The Pines Shopping Centre, primarily outside Woolworths and inside the Dimmeys store located opposite Woolworths.
 Mortified was launched in Cannes at MIPTV in April 2006.